A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time

-The ND network is inspired by the inverse discreet Fourier transform (iDFT) where given time $ t $ as input it attempts to model the signal $ x(t) $.
-However, there are some distinctions.
+The ND model is inspired by the inverse discreet Fourier transform where given time $ t $ as input it attempts to model the signal $ x(t) $.
+However, there are some distinctions between ND and iDFT.
 First ND allows sinusoid frequencies to be trained and second ND can also model non-periodic components in a signal such as trend.
-With the ability to train the frequencies ND learns the true period of a signal whereas iDFT assumes that the underlying function always has a period equal to the size of the samples it represents.
+With the ability to train the frequencies, ND learns the actual period of a signal whereas iDFT assumes that the underlying function always has a period equal to the size of the samples it represents.
 ND is a feedforward neural network with a single hidden layer with $ N $ nodes and has one input and one output node.
 Hidden nodes are composed of sinusoid units for capturing the periodic component in an underlying signal and other activation functions, such as linear or sigmoid units, for capturing the non-period component.
 Parameters of ND are initialized in such a way so as to mimic the iDFT.
-ND is then trained with stochastic gradient descent with backpropagation and uses L1 regularization to promote sparsity by driving nonessential weights to zero.
+ND is then trained with stochastic gradient descent with backpropagation.
 ND was applied to time series deterministic forecasting and showed very promising results across different data sets, often beating state-of-the-art methods such as LSTM, SVR, and SARIMA.